Katsugachi/MicroEvoVerse/README.md

 # MicroEvoVerse
-A simulation of a controlled ecosystem that develops and slowly changes.
-Adjustable https://katsugachi.github.io/MicroEvoVerse/
+A simulation of a controlled adjustable ecosystem that develops and slowly changes. https://katsugachi.github.io/MicroEvoVerse/